 There is a cure, however-one that’s sanctioned by every expert in the world.
 It’s called a radical prostatectomy, where the entire prostate gland is removed plus some surrounding tissue.
 The side effects can be impotence and incontinence.
+Incontinence can be a huge issue with incontinence supplies posing a massive financial strain on the patients.
 But these problems, are fast becoming things of the past.

 The myths surrounding prostate cancer are that the laser operation can cure it.
 Another is that it is linked to sex and promiscuity.

 One thing’s for sure though: cutting down on meat and eating more tomatoes prevents any kind of cancer.

 Tomatoes contain a cancer-fighting chemical.
 Since prevention is always better than cure, stock up on those tomatoes.

 If you have none of the above signs, get a yearly check anyway once past the age of 40.

 External beam therapy can be used to treat the prostate gland, or prostate bed.
 Treatments are usually Monday through Friday for about seven weeks.

 Internal radiation therapy or brachytherapy can also be used in some instances.

 Different types of radiation isotopes are inserted in the area of the prostate.
 They are temporary, and must be removed at the predetermined time.
 Permanent seeds, like gold, can also be placed in the prostate area.
 Due to a low half life or decay time, they do not have to be removed.